How to find the best music streaming service

 Which songs are available?

 Just because a service hosts millions of melodies, doesn't mean they have every song.
 There's a bunch of factors that can dictate availability.

 - Older, independent and obscure artists can be difficult to track down.

 - Specific versions of jazz and orchestral pieces that have been performed by multiple groups can be tricky too.

 - Popular music is generally a safe bet, and a number of bands that held out for years including Metallica and The Beatles are now available for streaming.

-- A few big names that you won't find on streaming services, include Bob Seger, Jay-Z and Garth Brooks.
+- A few big names that you won't find on streaming services, include Tool and Garth Brooks.
 However, the list of holdouts shrinks every time we conduct our test.